Zika virus: symptoms and complications

 There is no specific antiviral treatment for Zika.
 Supportive nursing care and relief of symptoms are the standard treatment.

 Serious complications and deaths from Zika are not common.
-However, based on a growing body of research there is scientific consensus that Zika virus is a cause of microcephaly and other congenital anomalies (also referred to as congenital Zika syndrome), and Guillain-Barré syndrome (World Health Organization (WHO), 14 April 2016).
+Based on a systematic review of the literature up to 30 May 2016, WHO concluded that Zika virus infection during pregnancy is a cause of congenital brain abnormalities, including microcephaly (also referred to as congenital Zika syndrome); and that Zika virus is a trigger of Guillain-Barré syndrome (GBS).

 There are case reports describing acute disseminated encephalomyelitis (ADEM) and encephalopathy in patients with confirmed Zika virus infection.
 To date, a small number of deaths have been reported in adults and children, predominantly in individuals with underlying health conditions.